The Right to Say No: Frain v. Baron (Board of Education) and the Pledge of Allegiance

 Months passed as the legal battle dragged on, months in which the rest of us continued to attend school, but left the room during the Pledge to stand, glum but defiant, in the hall.

 Throughout her ordeal, Mary’s father was outspoken and unflagging in his support for his daughter’s rights.
-As the son of immigrants and the leader of a local trade union, he must have known something about the price of freedom that the rest of us could only guess at.
-We began to understand what really was at stake when Mr. Frain was fired from his job and the family had to appeal to the community for money to buy groceries and pay rent.
+We began to understand what really was at stake when Mr. Frain was fired from his job as a professor at a local college and the family had to appeal to the community for money to buy groceries and pay rent.

 Mary and her father finally won their case, but while the rest of us celebrated the victory, the Frains quietly packed up and left town.